The Green Papers: Louisiana 2008 General Election

 Republican Paul B. Sawyer - lost primary

-To fill the vacant seat, there will be a Special First Party Primary on 8 March 2008, a Special Second Party Primary (Runoff) on 5 April 2008, and a Special General Election on 3 May 2008.
+There was a Special First Party Primary on 8 March 2008, a Special Second Party Primary (Runoff) on 5 April 2008, and a Special General Election on 3 May 2008 to fill the vacant seat.
 If a candidate receives more than 50% of the vote in the 8 March First Party Primary, that candidate receives his or her party's nomination.
 Otherwise, the top two vote getters proceed to a 5 April Second Party Primary (runoff).
 In the event that runoff election is NOT necessary, the Special General will be held on 5 April 2008.

 CD 7